Gwyneth Ho

-Gwyneth Ho Kwai-lam (何桂藍; born 24 August 1990) is a Hong Kong social activist and former reporter of the now defunct news outlet Stand News, who rose to prominence for her frontline reporting in the 2019–2020 Hong Kong protests.
+Gwyneth Ho Kwai-lam (何桂藍; born 24 August 1990) is a Hong Kong activist and former reporter of the now defunct news outlet Stand News, who rose to prominence for her frontline reporting in the 2019–2020 Hong Kong protests.
 In June 2020, she announced her candidature in the 2020 Hong Kong pro-democracy primaries, in which she obtained a nomination ticket in the general election that was later postponed.
 For her participation, she was arrested in January 2021 along with over 50 other pro-democrats on national security charges and was remanded in custody.
 In December 2021, she received a sentence of six months in relation to her role in a banned protest during the 31st anniversary of the 1989 Tiananmen Square protests and massacre in June 2020.
+She was then sentenced to seven years in November 2024 for subversion against the government and remains in prison.

 Education

 Ho was educated at Ho Fung College and Tsinghua University.
 Ho studied at the University of Amsterdam, where she obtained a master's degree in Journalism through the Erasmus Mundus programme.